 With just one policy for home insurance, AIG may be a little less flexible than other providers when it comes to adjusting your coverage (and therefore pricing) after you receive your initial quote.
 As with all types of insurance, your homeowners insurance premium depends on your individual situation.
 Factors like your ZIP code, your home’s structure, and the value of your belongings will determine the total price of your insurance premium.
+The best way to make sure you get the best pricing for the coverage you need is to get quotes from several companies.
+You can start by checking our recommendations for best homeowners insurance.

 While its application process includes perks like a complimentary consultation, AIG does not deliver quotes online.
 The online site and mobile app are well received by customers, but the company is still plagued by slow claims processing, leaving customers in limbo when it matters most.